llefranc/llefranc/README.md

 ## 42 projects

+On my GitHup repository, you will find **my best 42 school projects** between the following categories: microcontroller programming, UNIX programming, network architecture and DevOps.

+Take a look :thumbsup:

 On my GitHup repository, you will find **my best 42 projects** between the following categories:

 - Microcontroller programming (assembler/C)